Deehdee/Script-for-running-Digital-from-Desktop/README.md

 # Script-for-running-Digital-from-Desktop
-This script will allow you to easily run the Digital software without having to interact with the CLI.
+This script will allow you to easily run the Digital software without having to interact with the CLI each time you want to run the software.

 ## How to setup (**For Windows**)
 1. You'll need to follow the initial instructions that were provided in the canvas module, "Labs Simulation Software Installation Instructions" where you'll download Digital and java.